-General tips-Start with the surface mounted parts first.
+General tips-Start with the surface mounted parts first if you plan to use the optional features.
 Then with parts that are axial rather than radial.
 That will usually be the TH resistors, axial inductors and diodes.
 Then solder the glue chips into the board.